p4nd3y/KEYLOGGER_PROJECT/README.md

 ⚠️ NOTE: This tool is for educational and ethical use only.
 Do NOT use it on others' systems without their consent.
 Violation of cyber laws can lead to serious legal consequences.

+The compiled .exe version of this project has been intentionally renamed to something less obvious (e.g., Updater.exe, SystemHost.exe, etc.).
+This is done purely for educational and ethical hacking demonstrations — to mimic how malicious files might try to disguise themselves on a real system.